brendanzab/language-garden/compile-sdf/README.md

 For more details see the  [resources](#resources) listed below.
 This is an embedded DSL for composing SDFs in OCaml and compiling them to shader programs.

-Internally [tagless-final style] is used to implement the DSL.
-This means that shader expressions are properly type-checked, and compilation to GLSL fragment shaders is reasonably straightforward.
-The resulting GLSL code can currently be seen [in the CLI tests](./tests.t).
-In the future alternate back-ends for targets like [HLSL], [MSL] and [SPIR-V] could also be implemented.
+An example scene can be found in [Main.ml](./Main.ml), and the signature of available signed distance functions can be found in [Sdf.ml](./Sdf.ml).
 The resulting DSL is clunkier than I’d like.
 This is due to OCaml’s odd approach to custom operators (which don’t allow for custom precedences), and lack of implicit overloading.
 Still, I think it’s an interesting proof-of-concept!

+Internally we use [tagless-final style] to implement the DSL.
+This means that shader expressions are properly type-checked, and compilation to GLSL shaders is reasonably straightforward.
+The resulting GLSL code can currently be seen [in the CLI tests](./tests.t).
+In the future alternate back-ends for targets like [HLSL], [MSL] and [SPIR-V] could also be implemented.

 [Signed distance functions]: https://en.wikipedia.org/wiki/Signed_distance_function
 [tagless-final style]: https://okmij.org/ftp/tagless-final/